 Within a short span of time, DTG printing has become a popular and profitable option for t-shirt printers.
-Although it has opened many doors, it is surrounded by myths which makes it a skeptical option for new t-shirt printers.
+Although it has opened many doors, it is surrounded by myths which makes it a sceptical option for new t-shirt printers.

 Clogging of White Ink